 There are very complicated clinical definitions for abuse, and in some respects they differ from the definitions used in other contexts, but for the sake of simplicity, this summary is a down-to-earth look at the everyday use of the term substance abuse and how it relates to dependency and addiction.

 When it comes to drugs, the word abuse is often used as a synonym for dependency and addiction.
 Although there are differences, the three words are used interchangeably by the mainstream media and by society in general.
 In clinical circles, there are complicated discussions about their exact definition, but for practical purposes this overview will suffice:

-Abuse is a sketchy word.
+Abuse is a complex word.
 In general terms, it simply means over-indulgence, regardless of whether it is occasional or habitually persistent.
 In essence, the word is generally applied to any form or pattern of irresponsible drug usage.
 Even moderate use of so-called “hard” drugs is seen as abuse, because of the extremely high inherent risk of these illegal substances.

 Dependency develops when a user becomes reliant on a drug to achieve a state of comfort under specific conditions.
 Although it may cause concern, users have a measure of control and only turn to the drug when a situation calls for it.
 In the early stages it is usually not seen as a big problem, but it is a known passage to addiction.
 Because it is difficult to draw a clear line between dependency and the onset of addiction, the more “neutral” word dependency is often used in place of the “harsher” addiction.

 Addiction is when abusers lose control and become intensely focused on obtaining and using a drug.
 Their bodies develop a tolerance to the drug and require ever larger volumes of the drug to attain the same level of relieve.
 Addicts will sacrifice things dear to them and take risks to satisfy their cravings.
 They persist with this, regardless of the negative consequences, mainly because they fear the unpleasant symptoms that reduction or termination of the drug will cause.